TTKVentures/TTKVentures.github.io/sbei.md

 While the educational background of the entrepreneur is certainly of interest, it is not our primary consideration.
 We are far, far more interested in your demonstrable work-ethic and previous community and charitable activities.
 In short, if you are a good person and can't help but work your ass off--we'd like to chat.

+## Family Focused

+Our entreprenuers create an environment of stability, trust, and love in their homes.
+It's a prerequisite for success in our businesses and the definition of success in our lives.
+All of our investment partners are faithful Christians and it is the lens through which we advise on balancing the demands of work and family.
+Our partnership would extend towards ensuring a strong business and family life are always present.

 ## Business Profile

-We are most interested in commercial and industrial service type businesses.
+We are most interested in B2B, commercial, or industrial service type businesses.
 Businesses that serve the general public or residential customers are still interesting to us if they have a technical aspect to their offering.
 We are generally not interested in helping start things like a coffee shop, restaurant, or retail businesses.
 Think more along the lines of a lawn care business, roofing, machinery services, or a novel offering of X to solve problem Y in the aforementioned sectors.
 If what you have in mind isn't listed here, refer back to the [Entrepreneur Profile](#entrepreneur-profile), which contains the most important qualifications.